-Hi, I’m currently a Google Policy Fellow at the University of Toronto's Citizen Lab and author of Blocked on Weibo, a book on Chinese social media.
-I am a research consultant at China Digital Times and for various other folks.
+Hi, I’m currently a Research Fellow at the University of Toronto's Citizen Lab and author of Blocked on Weibo, a book on Chinese social media.
+I'm also a research consultant at China Digital Times and do freelance web scraping for various other folks.

 On the fun side, I also made the websites Firefly Chinese and Finding Doraemon.
 Academically, I am researching how the names of CCP politicians were treated on Chinese social media during the 18th Communist Party Congress; how official government data on urbanization compares with remote sensing data from the Barometer on China’s Development; what kinds of rhetoric are employed in contentious Weibo posts; and the differences in various Chinese online encyclopedias.